cisco/mindmeld/docs/source/quickstart.rst

 Intent Classification
 ~~~~~~~~~~~~~~~~~~~~~

 For the **store_information** domain, here are snippets of training examples for a few intents for Intent Classification.
-In a similar vein, we can define query sets for all other intents.
+We can define query sets for all other intents in a similar vein.
 These queries reside in *.txt* files under the **labeled_queries** folder of each intent directory as shown in Section 1.3.

 * File .../greet/labeled_queries/**train_greet.txt**